mindersec/minder/docs/docs/run_mediator_server/run_the_server.md

 Should you install locally, you will need to configure the client on Keycloak.
 You will need the following:
 - A Keycloak realm with event saving turned on for the "Delete account" event.
 - A registered public client with the redirect URI `http://localhost/*`.
-This is used for the mediator CLI.
+This is used for the minder CLI.
 - A registered confidential client with a service account that can manage users and view events.
 This is used for the mediator server.

 You will also need to set certain configuration options in your `config.yaml` file, to reflect your local Keycloak configuration.